Alpha Christian Texts

 . . . then the bidirectionality of the Matthew/Luke common material, which seems to require the hypothesis of an outside source, can instead be explained as Matthew's deriving some material from the earlier Luke A, and Luke B later acquiring other material from Matthew.
 To this point, the theory here proposed is formally equivalent to the "Q" theory.
 But it is superior to the "Q" theory because it also explains, as the Q theory cannot, the many so-called Minor Agreements between Matthew and Luke as incidents of that mutual contact.
 The only explanation for these passages available under the "Q" theory is to ignore the Minor Agreements.
 Can the alternative theory be worked out consistently?
 The test is to ascribe the Luke common material with Matthean characteristics, or which is better placed in Matthew than in Luke, to Luke B, and the remainder of the Lukan common material, those passages which have Lukan characteristics or are better contexted in Luke, to Luke A. If the resulting construct proves consistent with a hypothesis of rational authorship, if it makes better sense as a text, then the alternative theory holds, and since it is superior in explanatory power (as including more of the material), it should be accepted.

 It is this picture which the Alpha enterprise is currently engaged in testing, with the help of persons knowledgeable about both Matthew and Luke, including some adherents of the alternate Q theory of this material.
-One occasion where this collaboration will take place in real time is at the Alpha Seminar at the 2014 meeting of the Eastern Great Lakes Biblical Society, on Friday 28 March in Erie, Pennsylvania.
-Papers and discussion memoranda will be posted in advance on the Luke page of the Project's Discussion Forum.
-Virtual conversation, both before and after the face meeting, is on the Alpha Christianity E-list.
-We invite those who would like to participate, in person or otherwise, to contact the Project via the mail link at the bottom of this page.
+One occasion where this collaboration took place in real time was at the Alpha Seminar at the 2014 meeting of the Eastern Great Lakes Biblical Society, on Friday 28 March in Erie, Pennsylvania.
+Papers and discussion memoranda were posted in advance on the Luke page of the Project's Discussion Forum.
+Virtual conversation, both before and after the face meeting, took place on the Alpha Christianity E-list.
+Our retrospective thanks to all who took part on that occasion.

 The whole of the Luke theory also accounts for Acts, as overlapping in time with the composition of Luke in the following way: